SkorpioX22/Wikinalyze/README.md

 # Wikinalyze
 A simple Wikipedia article length comparison tool.
 Powered by Python.
 Developed during WikiMania Singpore 2023.
+_Announcement: Wikinalyze will get slowed support.
+Refer to Issue#4 for details._

 What can Wikinalyze do?
 ==============